$\textit{Revelio}$: Interpreting and leveraging semantic information in diffusion models: Approach

 \subsection{Diffusion Classifier (\modelName)}

-~ Next, to quantitatively study the visual semantic information packed within pre-trained diffusion models, we design a lightweight classifier called \textbf{\modelName} to adapt diffusion features to downstream tasks. \textbf{\modelName} (as shown in Table~\ref{tab:diffc_unet}) comprises a series of convolutional layers to progressively reduce the spatial dimensions of the diffusion features, followed by a pooling and a downstream task-dependent fully-connected layer.
-Despite the inherently unique architectural designs of convolutions-based U-Net~\cite{ronneberger2015u} and diffusion-based DiT~\cite{dit}, we adapt the outputs of different U-Net layers and DiT blocks into 2D feature maps and process them using \modelName.
+~ Next, to quantitatively study the visual semantic information packed within pre-trained diffusion models, we design a lightweight classifier called \textbf{\modelName} to adapt diffusion features to downstream tasks. \textbf{\modelName} (shown in Table~\ref{tab:diffc_unet} in suppl. material) comprises a series of convolutional layers to progressively reduce the spatial dimensions of the diffusion features, followed by a pooling and a downstream task-dependent fully-connected layer.
+Despite the inherently unique architectures of convolutions-based U-Net~\cite{ronneberger2015u} and diffusion-based DiT~\cite{dit}, we adapt the outputs of different U-Net layers and DiT blocks into 2D feature maps and process them using \modelName.